glomatico/gamdl/README.md

 | `--overwrite`                   | Overwrite existing files                                          | `false`                       |
 | `--save-cover`, `-s`            | Save cover as separate file                                       | `false`                       |
 | `--save-playlist`               | Save M3U8 playlist file                                           | `false`                       |

+Widevine is the default DRM backend and uses the built-in WVD when `--wvd-path` is not set.
+PlayReady requires `--prd-path`.
+When `--use-wrapper` is enabled, compatible FairPlay streams are decrypted through wrapper; streams that cannot use wrapper fall back to the selected `--drm-backend`.

 ### Template Variables